iluvjava/Maths/AMATH 515/Closed, Proper, Level Bounded, Strong Convex.md

 For a $C^1$ function $f$, the following are equivalent:
 1. $f$ is Alpha Strong Convex
 2. $(\nabla f(y) - \nabla f(x))^T(y - x)\ge \alpha ||y - x||^2$
-3. If f is twice continuous differentiable, then $\nabla^2 f \succcurlyeq \alpha I$ (More positive definite than alpha identity, meaning that the eigenvalues of the Hessian is larger than $\alpha$)
+3. If f is twice continuous differentiable, then $\nabla^2 f \succcurlyeq \alpha I$ (More positive definite than alpha identity, meaning that all eigenvalues of the Hessian is larger than $\alpha$)

 **Observation**
 Please observe that, this is very similar to 3 of the characteristics listed in [[Differential Characterization of Convexity]], where we discusses under the context of regular convexity.
-* The second statement is just a tighter upper bound for the monoticity of the gradient.
+* The second statement is just a tighter lower bound for the monoticity of the gradient.
-* The third statement is an augmentation of the positive definiteness of the Hessian Matrix of the Hessian on regular convex case.
+* The third statement is an augmentation of the positive definiteness of the Hessian Matrix on regular convex case.

 **Exercises:**
 1. Show that every Alpha Strongly Convex function is level bounded.